 Why deal with that headache?
 We are trained to accomplish this task frequently and can save you time and money.
 We may even guarantee you a perfect delivery of your sample to FedEx.

-When that specialty waste profiling request comes up, or you need to ship a sample to headquarters in Germany, call MLi Environmental to make this process seamless and headache free.
+When that specialty waste profiling request comes up, or you need to ship a sample to headquarters in Germany, call MLI Environmental to make the FedEx dangerous goods shipping process seamless and headache-free.
 Watch our series of posts coming up on why we take this matter seriously and how to get your samples shipped the first time, every time.